ronascentes/sp_who3/README.md

 ## Limitation

-Works only for SQL Server 2008 R2 or above
+Works only for SQL Server 2012 or above.

 ## License